 If I have been led to adopt the view that the techniques of critical history are unequal to the task of eliminating historical relativism totally, I affirm all the more strongly that they can and do effect a partial elimination.
 I have contended that critical history is not a matter of believing credible testimonies but of discovering what hitherto had been experienced but not properly known.
-In that process of distrovery I have recognized not only its heuristic, selective, critical, constructive, and judicial aspects, but also an ecstatic aspect that eliminates previously entertained perspectives and opinions to replace them with the perspectives and views that emerge from the cumulative interplay of data, inquiry, insight, surmise, image, evidence.
-It is in this manner that critical history of itself moves to objective knowledge of the past, though it may be impeded by such factors as mistaken views on possibility, by mistaken or misleading value-judgments, by an inadequate world-view or standpoint or state of the question.
+In that process of discovery I have recognized not only its heuristic, selective, critical, constructive, and judicaial aspects, but also an ecstatic aspect that eliminates previously entertained perspectives and opinions to replace them with the perspectives and views that emerge from the cumulative interplay of data, inquiry, insight, surmise, image, evidence.
+It is in this manner that critical history moves to objective knowledge of the past, though it may be impeded by such factors as where on mistaken views was on possibility, by b mistaken or misleading value-judgements, by # inadquate an inadequate world-view or standpoint or state of the question.